Hemis Festival Of Ladakh

 This celebration is so captivating that you can’t take your eyes off even for a moment.
 That’s why make sure to flip on your camera as you set your first feet in the courtyard of Hemis monastery.

-During Hemis festival of Ladakh, people are so spirited that they are in no mood to stop.
+During the Hemis festival of Ladakh, people are so spirited that they are in no mood to stop.
 The festive aura doesn’t let them sleep.
 They eagerly wait for the next day.
-As the first ray of sun blooms, it brings along a wide smile in everyone’s face.
-People proceed on their throbbing celebration from the point where they have left it a night before.
+As the first ray of sun blooms, it brings a wide smile to everyone’s face.
+People proceed on their throbbing celebration from the point where they have left it the night before.

 On the second day, there is hardly any ritual.
 It is the day to enjoy, rejoice, and dance to the core.
-People wear traditional costumes like long gowns, headgears, mystic masks, and enthrall the onlookers with their swift moves.
+People wear traditional costumes like long gowns, headgear, and mystic masks, and enthrall the onlookers with their swift moves.
 Further, melodious music accompanied by an array of musical instruments beef up the charisma of Cham dance.
-The music starts in a slow tempo and gains momentum gradually.
+The music starts at a slow tempo and gains momentum gradually.

-You can witness Cham dance at its full glory on the second day of Hemis festival.
-Believe us, it is so intensifying that you can’t resist yourself tapping your feet and swaying blithely to the tunes of absorbing music.
+You can witness Cham dance at its full glory on the second day of the Hemis festival.
+Believe us, it is so intense that you can’t resist tapping your feet and swaying blithely to the tunes of absorbing music.
 We’re not exaggerating it at all.
-When the performers take the stage, entire monastery starts jumping to the beats of their dance.
+When the performers take the stage, the entire monastery starts jumping to the beats of their dance.

 Eventually, people destroy the flimsy sculptures of demons that are prepared with dough purposely for the dance.
 The black hat dancers smash the sculptures and throw the broken pieces in 4 different directions.
 For you, it might seem entertaining, but it is a part of a ritual in the Hemis festival.